spacemeshos/product/smart_wallet_smapp.md

 - The master account may be on a hardware wallet generated key pair connected via usb to smapp or a standard smapp hot wallet.
 - User can optionally set a daily spending account and daily spending limit (only for a single master account wallet).
 For a 3 master account wallet, spending account and limit can be set later and requires an additional master account approval.
 - User sets the funding amount, the account to create the smart wallet with.
 This should be one of his owned accounts.
-- Smart wallet nickname (up to 20 utf chars) is stored on mesh with the new wallet's app instance.
+- Smart wallet nickname (up to 20 utf-8 chars) is stored on mesh with the new wallet's app instance.

 ### Step 2 - Set One Master Account
 ![](./resources/smart_wallet_mocks/set_master_account.png)